-There are currently nine trustees of Barrow Farm RDA:
+There are currently eleven trustees of Barrow Farm RDA:

 - Vice Chair – Karen Lehner